 In 1978, Her Majesty the Queen awarded Noel Mander membership of the Order of the British Empire in recognition of his services to organ building for over 50 years.
 Undoubtedly, the crowning glory of his long and distinguished career was the rebuilding of the Willis organ in St. Paul's Cathedral, which was completed in time for the HM the Queen's Silver jubilee in 1977.
 He retired in 1983, leaving examples of his work in the Middle East, America and Africa, as well as closer to home.
 He left an experienced team of organ builders, well able to further the high standards for which the firm had become known.

 In 2002, Mander Organs was awarded the "Queen's Award for Enterprise", the only firm of organ builders ever to receive this honour.
 Unlike any other honour awarded by Her Majesty the Queen, this one is conferred on the whole organisation and not just an individual in an organisation, in recognition of the collective achievement of an enterprise.
-HM The Duke of Kent presented the award to the assembled workforce on the 7th of May 2003.
+HRH The Duke of Kent presented the award to the assembled workforce on the 7th of May 2003.
 John Mander retired in 2018.

-Founded on the principles of restoration originally established by Noel Mander, Mander Organs has furthered its experience in restoration work, carrying out restoration to museum standards entailing extensive research and carrying out the work without compromise.
+Founded on the principles of restoration originally established by Noel Mander, Mander Organ Builders has furthered its experience in restoration work, carrying out restoration to museum standards entailing extensive research and carrying out the work without compromise.
 Mander Organ Builders is experienced in all types of organ building and restoration work, sympathetically restoring old mechanical, pneumatic or electric action organs.